JoshuaHull/ShutUpHusky/README.md

 You can scroll through this repo's commits for other examples.
 All but the first were written by this tool.

-Commits prefixed with `feat(rand-1234):` are from a previous version, later versions do not generate random scopes.

 ## Experimental

 To enable experimental features: